HP IT Management Software

-HP IT Management Software is a family of Enterprise software products by Micro Focus as a result of the spin-merge of Hewlett Packard Enterprise's software assets with Micro Focus in 2017.
+HP IT Management Software is a family of Enterprise software products by OpenText as a result of the spin-merge of Hewlett Packard Enterprise's software assets with Micro Focus in 2017 and acquisition of Micro Focus by OpenText in 2023.
 The division was formerly owned by Hewlett Packard Enterprise, following the separation of Hewlett-Packard into HP Inc. and Hewlett Packard Enterprise in 2015.
 IT management software is a family of technology that helps companies manage their IT infrastructures, the people and the processes required to reap the greatest amount of responsiveness and effectiveness from today's multi-layered and highly complex data centers.
 Beginning in September 2005, HP purchased several software companies as part of a publicized, deliberate strategy to augment its catalog of IT management software offerings for large business customers.
 According to ZDNet and IDC, HP is the world's sixth largest software company.

 HP IT Management Software was the largest category of software sold by the HP Software Division.
 The concept behind IT management software is that IT needs to support the business and be run as a business rather than a cost center.
 The discipline includes software to help businesses manage their IT portfolio and assets, gain greater quality from their IT, govern the processes of their IT and improve IT security, to name a few.
 According to ComputerWorld, IT management software is designed to help businesses align IT spend and resources based on business priorities.
 Other companies who develop and sell IT Management software include IBM, BMC Software, Borland, CA, and Compuware.

 IT Management Software products

-Micro Focus sells several categories of software, including: business service management software, application lifecycle management software, mobile apps, big data and analytics, service and portfolio management software, automation and orchestration software, and enterprise security software.
-Micro Focus also provides Software as a service (SaaS), cloud computing solutions, and software services, including consulting, education, professional services, and support.
-For more information, see Micro Focus HP Software Division.
+OpenText sells several categories of software, including: business service management software, application lifecycle management software, mobile apps, big data and analytics, service and portfolio management software, automation and orchestration software, and enterprise security software.
+OpenText also provides Software as a service (SaaS), cloud computing solutions, and software services, including consulting, education, professional services, and support.